 Find an overview over all committees and their levels here.

-The HRC was created by the UN General Assembly in its resolution 60/251 on 15th March, 2006.
+The UNHCR was created by the UN General Assembly in its resolution 60/251 on 15th March, 2006.
 It is currently made up of 47 UN member states directly elected by the UN General Assembly.

 Topic | Climate change and displacement | Countering toxic narratives about refugees and migrants |Economic inclusion of refugees Access to education for refugees